 Analysis adopted a constructivist grounded theory analysis (Charmaz, 2011) as this afforded analysis of the interview data through looking for emergent themes rather than draft themes on to the data.
 Such themes emerged diffractively (Mazzei, 2014) after many readings and considerations of the data.
 For example, it was not initially intended to consider the challenges of researching port safety and so this was not directly asked about, yet this emerged as a key theme after the many diffractive readings.

 Interviewees were terminal operators and governmental officials in Kaohsiung port.
 Interviews in face-to-face meetings at their working sites were conducted during November to December 2014.
-Interviews were conducted in the participants native language of Chinese for ease of communication (Cortazzi et al., 2011) and then translated into English using a goal oriented, or ‘skopos’ approach (Vermeer, 2012).
+Interviews were conducted in the participants’ native language of Chinese for ease of communication (Cortazzi et al., 2011) and then translated into English using a goal oriented, or ‘skopos’ approach (Vermeer, 2012).
 The interviewees were selected based on their background (e.g. operation department of terminal or labor safety and health management department) and involvement in the topic being researched, i.e. the maintenance of port safety in Kaohsiung.
 Terminal operators (3) had an average of 18 years’ experience were interviewed, and their job types included president, senior director, and senior onshore manager.
 Government officials (5) averaged 16 years’ experience and their job types included director, senior deputy director, and supervisor.
 Both government officials and terminal operators were interviewed to provide a more comprehensive picture of maintaining port safety than would have been possible to gather from interviewing one group alone.
-Concomitantly, more groups of stakeholders (such as ship captains or tug boat operators) were not interviewed, as this would have widened the focus too greatly for a qualitative study of this nature.
+Concomitantly, more groups of stakeholders (such as ship captains or tugboat operators) were not interviewed, as this would have widened the focus too greatly for a qualitative study of this nature.
 All interviews were conducted in line with appropriate ethics procedures of assured anonymity (cf. Christians, 2011), and each interview lasted 30-45 minutes.
 Interview questions focused on port accident or safety issues and their related factors from a holistic perspective.
 For example, ‘Could you provide an example to describe the Standard Operation Procedure of safety regulation?’; ‘How do you deal with dangerous cargo in port?’ or ‘Could you provide an example to describe any accidents you have seen?’ (for more details on the questions and interviews see Appendix 1).
 The results are now presented and analysed in the next section.

 RESULTS